duthied/Free-Friendika/doc/Addons.md

 ### JavaScript hooks

 The main Friendica script provides hooks via events dispatched on the `document` property.
-In your Javascript file included as described above, add your event listener like this:
+In your JavaScript file included as described above, add your event listener like this:

 ```js
 document.addEventListener(name, callback);